 A recent scandal at a major Chinese public hospital revealed that many of the public hospitals across the country outsource their medical services to private companies and employ doctors as independent contractors. … Continue Reading

 China has chosen seven audit firms including PwC, BDO, and Grant Thornton to examine the overseas assets of major state-owned enterprises (SOEs) following an open tender held last month.

 The move came after a former audit official warned that more than 110 SOEs’ overseas assets valued at about 4 trillion yuan ($637 billion) were not audited due to insufficient audit staff.… Continue Reading

 In the world of anti-corruption internal controls, there is no “one-size-fits-all” model.
 Ideally, design and implementation of such controls should be thoughtful, rigorous and based on a robust and re-performable corruption risk assessment. … Continue Reading

 The Securities and Exchange Commission Monday charged Bruker Corporation with violating the Foreign Corrupt Practices Act by paying for sightseeing trips and shopping expenses for Chinese government officials responsible for buying the company’s products.… Continue Reading

 Business opportunities in China abound.
-But as anyone who reads the FCPA Blog knows, compliance there can be particularly challenging.… Continue Reading
+But as anyone who reads the FCPA Blog knows, compliance there can be particularly challenging.
+Understanding how the FCPA has tripped up others and knowing recent enforcement trends are critical first steps.… Continue Reading